vsvnimish/llvm/README.md

 ![tree](hello.png)

-so much of inheritance is used in llvm and this class heiararchy is tree which indicates parent-child relationship the class which inherits other is a child of that other class
+class hierarchy is tree which indicates parent-child relationship ,if class A inherits class B ,then class A is child of class B